Thanks to Rachaeljurassic, AJ & S L for beta-ing this for me.

 He quickly cooked some scrambled eggs and plenty of toast, not realising just how ravenous he was until he found he had polished off the lot and was forced to make himself a second helping.
 Having finished his makeshift meal he went into the bedroom, crawled into bed and fell into a very deep sleep.

 When he finally awoke he felt a little disorientated, an unusual experience for him as he was used to waking up alert and ready for whatever the day had in store for him.
 He fleetingly wondered whether the drugs were still in his system, then decided, since it was impossible to tell, he should just accept things as they were.
 He needed to go easy on himself for a day or so until he started to recover a little from the after-effects of the devastating experience he'd been put through.
 He got out of bed and headed for the kitchen.
-While he fried eggs and bacon he started to analyse his feelings about all that had happened.
+While he fried eggs for himself he started to analyse his feelings about all that had happened.
 Now that he'd managed to take care of his physical needs, and the drugs had at least begun to leave his system, he felt more able to concentrate on trying to make sense of what had happened to him.
 His mind ranged over recent events.
 He thought about walking into Tremayne's office, after successfully completing his mission, and passing out from the effect of the sedative with which his boss had laced his drink.
 Then about waking in the cell and being asked the same thing over and over.
 He considered the hallucinations he'd suffered, how hungry and tired he'd felt and how confused he'd got.
 He could hardly believe that Tremayne had allowed him to go through all that – surely he knew that Craig wasn't a double agent?
 As he ate his meal, Craig started to think about all the possible reasons his boss could conceivably have for letting security loose on him.
 Then, once again, he was overtaken by tiredness and he climbed back into his bed and slept.
 For the next few days he did roughly the same things: briefly waking, making himself something to eat, then trying to rationalise the actions of his fellow Nemesis employees, before succumbing to exhaustion once more.

 He had no idea how much time had passed since he'd walked into Tremayne's office just after completing the Retford case.
 He didn't know how long the interrogation itself had lasted and, since he'd arrived back at his flat, he'd had no desire to engage with the outside world.
 All he'd wanted to do was to cut himself off, spend time alone to give himself a chance to re-group and think everything through.
 His clocks had already wound down when he'd returned and he hadn't yet reclaimed his watch from the security department.
 He no longer cared about the passage of time, or even what day it was, all he wanted was to be left alone to allow his mind and body to recover from the mistreatment he'd undergone.
 So he ignored the growing mountain of post that he was accumulating and didn't turn on the radio or television.
 The outside world could wait until he felt ready to reconnect.
 He reflected on the irony of that.
 The interrogator had isolated him, taken away all points of reference and made certain that Craig lost all track of time.
 He'd taunted him with it, telling him that the human mind needed a pattern to follow.
 Yet, now that Craig had the means to re-establish a routine, he had no desire to do so.
 For a while he wondered if he was refusing to behave in a conventional manner just to prove the interrogator wrong.
 However, on reflection, he decided that it was simply that he wanted to allow himself the time he knew he needed.